BlipOnNobodysRadar/daily-wallpaper-generator/readme.md

 5. Choose your preferred time and click Next
 6. Select "Start a program" and click Next
 7. In "Program/script" enter: `node`
-8. In "Add arguments" enter the full path to your index.js file
+8. In "Add arguments" enter the full path to your generate-wallpaper.mjs file
 9. In "Start in" enter the full path to your project folder
 10. Click Next and then Finish